MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 & 3 - The Seven Churches.md

 >'Now concerning the times and the seasons, brothers, you have no need to have anything written to you.
 For you yourselves are fully aware that the day of the Lord will come like a thief in the night.
 While people are saying, “There is peace and security,” then sudden destruction will come upon them as labor pains come upon a pregnant woman, and they will not escape.
 But you are not in darkness, brothers, for that day to surprise you like a thief.
 For you are all children of light, children of the day.
 We are not of the night or of the darkness.
 So then let us not sleep, as others do, but let us keep awake and be sober.
 For those who sleep, sleep at night, and those who get drunk, are drunk at night.
 But since we belong to the day, let us be sober, having put on the breastplate of faith and love, and for a helmet the hope of salvation. '
 ==1 Thessalonians 5:1-8==
 https://www.bible.com/bible/59/1TH.5.1-8
-He is aksing them to wake up otherwise they will miss
+He is asking them to wake up otherwise they will miss Him when He comes back to the world!!
+The only people that will be surprised by His coming will be the unchristians.

 >'Yet you have still a few names in Sardis, people who have not soiled their garments, and they will walk with me in white, for they are worthy. '
 ==Revelation 3:4==